hacktons/convex_bottom_bar/doc/issue-change-active-tab-index.md

 ConvexAppBar can work with `TabController` similar with `TabBar`;

-Inorder to change the index of tab item, config the AppBar with instance of `TabController`; To simplify the code, you can use `DefaultTabController`:
+In order to change the index of tab item, config the AppBar with instance of `TabController`; To simplify the code, you can use `DefaultTabController`:

 **Example 1**
 ```dart